ramonskie/jellyfin-plugin-prunarr-bridge/tests/QUICKSTART_TEST.md

 **The plugin requires NO configuration!** (v2.0+)

 The plugin is completely stateless.
 All paths (target directories) are provided via API requests.
-Prunarr is in complete control of where symlinks are created.
+OxiCleanarr is in complete control of where symlinks are created.

 **Removed in v2.0** (breaking changes):
 - ~~Symlink Base Path~~ - Target directory now provided in each API request
-- ~~Virtual Folder Name~~ - Libraries must be created manually or by Prunarr
+- ~~Virtual Folder Name~~ - Libraries must be created manually or by OxiCleanarr
 - ~~Auto Create Virtual Folder~~ - Plugin no longer manages libraries

 The plugin uses Jellyfin's built-in authentication.
 Any authenticated Jellyfin user can call the API endpoints using their API token.